tinacious/jquery-navigator-vibrate/README.md

 #### `time`

-Integer (default: 300)
+- Integer (default: 300)
+- Integer list, e.g. `[100, 200, 300]`

-Time in milliseconds for the length of the vibration.
+Time in milliseconds for the length of the vibration or a list of integers.

 #### `style`